fallending/sys-odoo/doc/reference/cmdline.rst

     .. warning:: has no effect if :option:`--test-enable` is set, as tests require an accessible HTTP server

-.. option:: --xmlrpc-interface <interface>
+.. option:: --http-interface <interface>

     TCP/IP address on which the HTTP server listens, defaults to ``0.0.0.0`` (all addresses)

-.. option:: --xmlrpc-port <port>
+.. option:: --http-port <port>

     Port on which the HTTP server listens, defaults to 8069.